seanleong339/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">:information_source:
 **Note:** The inputted `[SALARY]` must be a range.
 The lower bound of the range cannot be larger than the upper bound of the range.
 For example "4000 - 3000" is an invalid salary range, and ReCLIne will output an error.
 A range where the lower bound is equal to the upper bound is accepted.
+For example "4000 - 4000" is allowed.
+This indicates that the salary is not a range, but rather a fixed amount.

 </div>